patsicko/react-app-from-scratch/README.md

 3 .Configuring Babel 7

 4.Adding Prettier

 5.Adding source map for better error logs

 6.Setting up ESLint

 7.I found errors!
 What do I do?

 8.Adding CSS LESS processor

 9.Deploying React app to Netlify

 10.Conclusion

+## Why create your own configuration?

+There are certain reasons that make creating your own React configuration make sense.
+You are likely good with React and you want to learn how to use tools like webpack and Babel on your own.
+These build tools are powerful, and if you have some extra time, it’s always good to learn about them.

+Developers are naturally curious people, so if you feel you’d like to know how things work and which part does what, then let me help you with it.

+Furthermore, hiding React configuration by create-react-app is meant for developers starting to learn React, as configuration should not stand in the way of getting started.
+But when things get serious, of course you need more tools to integrate in your project.
+Think about:

+.
+Doing server side rendering

+.
+Using new ES versions
+Adding MobX and Redux
+Making your own configuration just for learning sake